ajsmit/Intro_R_Official/_GitBook/03-github.Rmd

 ## What is GitHub?

 GitHub is a code hosting platform for version control and collaboration.
 It lets you and others work together on projects from anywhere.
-The following teaches you the GitHub essentials like repositories, branches, commits, and Pull Requests.
+The following teaches you the GitHub essentials like *Repositories*, *Branches*, *Commits*, and *Pull Requests*.
 You will first create your own account and repository, and learn GitHub’s Pull and Push Request workflow, a popular way to create  and review code.

 ## Installing GitHub on Windows

 By default, Git is installed on Linux and macOS computers as a command line option.
 However, Microsoft Windows does not include a Git command.
-To install GitHub on windows open the Git website (https://git-scm.com/).
-Click the Download link to download Git.
+To install GitHub on Windows open the Git website (https://git-scm.com/).
+Click the 'Download' link to download Git.
 The download should automatically start.
 Once downloaded, start the installation from the browser or the download folder.
-In the Select Components window, leave all default options checked and check any other additional components you want installed.
-Click the Install button.
-Once completed, you can check the option to Launch Git Bash if you want to open a Bash command line.
+In the 'Select Components' window, leave all default options checked and check any other additional components you want installed.
+Click the 'Install' button.
+Once completed, you can check the option to launch Git Bash if you want to open a Bash command line.

-## Create and account and a Repository
+## Create and account and a repository

 Create a GitHub account (https://github.com/join), complete the application steps.
 This should take less than five minutes.
 Now lets create a repository.
-A repository is usually used to organize a single project.
+A repository is usually used to organise a single project.
 Repositories can contain folders and files, images, videos, spreadsheets, and data sets – anything your project needs.
 We recommend including a README, or a file with information about your project.
 GitHub makes it easy to add one at the same time you create your new repository.

-To create a new repository

-    In the upper right corner, next to your avatar or identicon, click

-and then select New repository
-Name your repository (Intro_R)
-Write a short description
+Create a new repository--in the upper right corner, next to your avatar or identicon, click and then select 'New repository'.
+Name your repository (Intro_R) and write a short description

 ## Git configuring (activation) and connecting to a remote repository

-Launch Git Bash
-Type the following command to configure your Git username, where <your name> will be your GitHub username.
+Launch Git Bash and type the following command to configure your Git username, where <your name> will be your GitHub username:

             git config --global user.name "<your name>"